charliecalvert/CloudNotes/Assignments/PristineVirtualBox.md

 **NOTE**: _You may get an error about the audio system when installing the OVA.
 You can ignore that message.
 If you get an error about the network card, just click the supplied link and accept the defaults._

-**NOTE**: _If you get a warning about USB drivers, this usually means that the Virtual Box virtual extensions are not installed.
+**NOTE**: _If you get a warning about USB drivers, this usually means that the Virtual Box Extension Pack is not installed.
 This could be due to a mistake by the Bellevue College IS department.
-If you have the rights, install them from [here](https://www.virtualbox.org/wiki/Downloads), using the Virtual Box **Preferences** menu.
-(Or just double click on the download).
-Otherwise, you can go to **Settings | USB** for your VM and turn USB off for now._
+If you have the rights, install them from [here](https://www.virtualbox.org/wiki/Downloads).
+To install, just double click on the download.
+If all else fails, go to **Settings | USB** for your VM and turn USB off for now._

+**NOTE**: _If you get an error about the network, this is usually because the network card on the system where I built the VM is different than the one on your current machine.
+You should be able to select all the default options to solve the problem.
+Just keep hitting enter, or clicking OK, or something similar, until the problem is resolved._

 Our Pristine Lubuntu image is set up to have about 6GB of RAM.
 This is fine at school since we have 32 GB of memory on these machines.
 When using this image at home or on a laptop, however, you may need to change this setting.
 To do so, select **Settings | System | Motherboard | Base Memory.** Many machines have 4 GB of memory, so setting the memory to 2048 is acceptable, if a bit painful slow at times.